espruino/EspruinoDocs/boards/ESP32.md

 The [Espruino Web IDE](http://www.espruino.com/Web+IDE) is a basic development environment that allows you to write your code and deploy it to the ESP32.

-*Issue*: In 2017, there was an issue with Espruino Web IDE, sometimes it will not connect.
-Especially the first time you try.
-The workaround is to use another tool to connect to the ESP32, like minicom or cutecom, see below.
-Once connected using one of these tools, try again using Espruino Web IDE.

-Once you have connected once and enabled wifi on boot (see below), you will be able to connect to the ESP32 via telnet, using Espruino Web IDE, this tends to be quite reliable.

-If these instructions were still relevant for you in 2022 or later, please edit the docs to reflect that it's an ongoing issue.

 #### minicom / CuteCom

 There are other methods to connect to your ESP32, not just Espruino Web IDE.
 Two